jstamant/dead-simple-tabletop/README.md

 ## Technologies

-On the frontend, I'll be using React.
+On the frontend, I'll be using React and Next.js

 On the backend, I'll be using Rust.
+Specifically, I'll be using axum, because it is tightly integrated with the Tokio project, an important async engine in Rust.

 For the DBMS, I'll be using PostgreSQL.